MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -NewStepName

-Specify a new step name to rename it.
+Use this parameter to rename this task sequence step.

 ```yaml
 Type: String